 Wheat Rigatoni Pasta(ContainsCereals containing gluten)

 Pre-heat your oven to 200 degrees and cut the cherry tomatoes in half.
 Remove the core from the peppers and then slice into strips.
-Toss in 1 tbsp of olive oil, ½ tsp salt and a pinch of pepper.
-Lay out on a baking tray and roast in the oven for 15-20 mins until starting to brown at the edges.
+Lay out on a baking tray then drizzle with olive oil and season with a pinch of salt.
+Roast in your oven for 15-20 mins until starting to brown at the edges.

-Boil a pot of water with ½ tsp of salt for your pasta.
-Peel and finely dice the onion and garlic.
+Boil a pot of water with a pinch of salt.
+Peel and finely chop the onion and garlic.
 Roughly chop the basil.

-Cook the pasta for 11 mins or until ‘al dente’.
-Tip: ‘Al dente’ simply means the pasta is cooked through but has a tiny bit of firmness left in the middle - taste it as you go to get it just right.
+Cook the rigatoni in the boiling water for 11 mins or until ‘al dente’.
+Tip:‘Al dente’ simply means the pasta is cooked through but has a tiny bit of firmness left in the middle - taste it as you go to get it just right

-Add 1½ tbsp of olive oil to a pan over a medium heat.
-Once warm, add the chorizo and onions and cook gently for 5 mins until soft.
-Add the garlic and a few good grinds of black pepper and cook for another minute.
+Add a splash of olive oil to a frying pan over medium heat.
+Once warm, add the chorizo and onion and cook gently for 5 mins until soft.
+Add your garlic and a few good grinds of black pepper and cook for another minute.

-When the pasta is cooked, it’s time to combine everything.
-Add the roasted tomatoes and peppers to the pan and crumble over half the goat’s cheese and all but 1 tbsp of the chopped basil.
-Add the drained pasta and toss everything together.
+When your pasta is cooked, it’s time to combine everything.
+Add your roasted tomatoes and pepper to the frying pan and tear in half the mozzarella and most, but not all, of your chopped basil.
+Add your drained pasta and toss everything together.

-Serve with the remaining goat’s cheese crumbled on top, the remaining basil and a drizzle of olive oil.
+Serve with your remaining mozzarella torn over the top, the rest of your basil and a drizzle of olive oil.